-The bill would require that at least once every four years the fund actuary conduct an Actuarial Experience Study (AES) no later than September 30.
-The AES would include all assumptions and methods recommended by the fund actuary and summaries of the reconciled actuarial data used in the creation of the AES.
+At least once every four years the bill requires the fund actuary to conduct an Actuarial Experience Study (AES) no later than September 30 in the year required to perform the study.
+The AES must include all assumptions and methods recommended by the fund actuary and summaries of the reconciled actuarial data used in the creation of the AES.

-The municipality as of the 2017 effective date would contribute at least biweekly to the funds an amount equal to the municipal contribution rate multiplied by the pensionable payroll for the biweekly period.
-The bill would require that the municipal contribution rate not exceed the maximum contribution rate or be less than the minimum contribution rate.
+The municipality as of the 2017 effective date shall contribute at least biweekly to the funds equal to the municipal contribution rate multiplied by the pensionable payroll for the fiscal year.
+The municipal contribution rate shall not exceed the maximum contribution rate or be less than the minimum contribution rate.